-COUNTRY DESCRIPTION: Hungary is a stable democracy with a market economy.
+COUNTRY DESCRIPTION: Hungary is a constitutional state with a market economy.
 Tourist facilities outside Budapest are widely available, but may not be as developed as those found in Western Europe.
 Hungarian is the official language; English is not widely spoken outside Budapest.
-If you are considering a trip to Hungary, please read the American Citizen Services information on the U.S. Embassy’s website.
+If you are considering a trip to Hungary, please read the U.S. Citizen Services information on the U.S. Embassy’s website.
 You should also read the Department of State Fact Sheet on Hungary for additional information on the U.S.-Hungary relationship.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Hungary, please take the time to sign up for the Smart Traveler Enrollment Program.
 If you enroll, we can keep you up to date with important safety and security announcements, and help your friends and family get in touch with you in case of an emergency.